JianqiaoMao/AMLS_assignment20_21_SN20041534/README.md

   * keras 2.4.3
   * tensorflow-gpu 2.3.1 / Alternative: tensorflow (latest version)

 Note that the CNN models are built by tensorflow-gpu version, while it is uncertain for its compatibility in the basic tensorflow module.
 Conflict may happen if you have both of the two package, since base tensorflow is the default to be imported.
-Some dependent libraries may be required to use face_recognition module, if meet errors, please check [here](https://github.com/ageitgey/face_recognition).
+Some other dependent libraries may be required to apply **face_recognition** module, if meet errors, please check [here](https://github.com/ageitgey/face_recognition).

 #### Tips